wyz1210/database/README.md

 Writes all tuples from the relation RelName, one per line, to standard output.
 This is like an inverse of the insert command.
 Tuples are dumped in a form that could be used by insert to rebuild a database.

 You can use it to help with debugging, by making sure that the tuples are inserted correctly into the data file.

+tricks:
+1. for the code word of the page signature, we need to set ceil(x/2c) bits to 1 where x is the length and c is the number of tuples in the page.
+So that when the page is full, we'll have roughly half the bits in each code word set to 1.